|

 suitable for a funding solution, the national statistics produced by

-member) show that only 2.8% of applicants get funded.
-Those who have
+member) show that only 2.8% of applicants get funded (that does

-watched Dragons Den (and bear in mind that extensive filters have been
+watched the BBC's Dragons Den (and bear in mind that extensive filters have been

-applied by the BBC) will know this to be the case.
+applied by the BBC), or the USA Shark Tank, will know this to be the case.
 Incidentally, CMR

 provides the BBC with some of the propositions they screen.
 For